andreapcode/south-african-mobile-numbers/README.md

 ### POST
 ### saveAllPhoneNumbers:

 Insert the CSV file (./src/main/resources/Interlogica_Test Pre-selection.
-South_African_Mobile_Numbers.csv) in the Body -> form-data section, putting the value "file" in the Key and the file in the Value field.
+South_African_Mobile_Numbers.csv) in the Body -> form-data section, putting the value "file" in the Key (change the type in the drop-down menu from "Text" to "File") and the file in the Value field.

 ### GET